sujal2702/QuizApp/IMPROVEMENTS.md

 ## 🎉 Summary

-This update transforms Live Quiz Pro from a functional app to a **professional, production-ready platform** with:
+This update transforms ArenaQuest from a functional app to a **professional, production-ready platform** with:
 - ✨ Delightful animations and transitions
 - 📊 Live feedback and leaderboard after every question
 - 🎨 Polished UI with consistent design system